chongkan/Python-Django-Node-React-Bootstrapper/README.md

 Auto Project Structure Generator: Python script to automate the generation of a web project folder structure with Docker, Django (backend), and React (frontend) based on a project name.
 Accelerate project setup with a standardized directory layout.

-Certainly!
-Here's the reformatted version of the previous steps that you can directly paste into a README.md file:

 ## Project Setup

 Follow these steps to set up the project: